How do you know it will be okay?

 Marlin panics and grabs hold of Dory with one fin and the whales’ tongue with the other.

 “It’s time to let go, everything is going to be alright,” declares Dory.

 Marlin shouts in reply, eyes wide, “How do you know?”
 “How do you know something bad isn’t going to happen?”

 “I don’t,” Dory says with a shake of her little fishy head.

-That Dory.. she’s got some wisdom, am I right?
+That Dory—she’s got some wisdom, am I right?

-Something stands out to me every single time I watch this.
+I have watched this movie so many times with my boys and something stands out to me every single time I watch this.